inokawa/react-native-react-bridge/README.md

 1. Fork this repo.
 2. Run `npm install`.
 3. Commit your fix.
+4. Add tests to cover the fix.
-4. Make a PR and confirm all the CI checks passed.
+5. Make a PR and confirm all the CI checks passed.